GuyMcKechnie/TheBibleApp.github.io/README.md

 # The Bible Channel Website

-## Overview

-The Bible Channel website is a web application designed to provide a platform for Christians to connect, grow, and inspire each other.
-The website features a top navigation menu, sections for The Bible Channel, The Bible Community, Join Our Administration Team, and Channel Statistics.
+A responsive and engaging website for The Bible Channel, a community-driven platform for Christians to connect, share, and grow in faith.

-### Features
+## Features

-- Responsive design using W3.CSS
-- Top navigation menu with toggle functionality
-- Dark mode toggle functionality
-- The Bible Channel section with WhatsApp join link
+- A clean and modern design with a user-friendly interface
-- The Bible Community section with WhatsApp join link
+- A hero section with a call-to-action to join the WhatsApp community
-- Join Our Administration Team section with link to admin page
+- A community section with information about The Bible Community and a link to join
-- Channel Statistics section with scatter plot and growth rate calculations
+- A statistics section with a scatter plot showing member growth over time
-- Plotly library used for generating scatter plot
-- JavaScript used for toggle menu, dark mode, and statistics calculations
+- An admin section with information about becoming an admin and a link to apply
+- A responsive design that adapts to different screen sizes and devices

-### Technologies Used
+## Technologies Used

 - HTML5
-- CSS3 (W3.CSS)
+- CSS3 (with W3.CSS framework)
-  --JavaScript (Plotly library)
-- Font Awesome icons
-- Google Fonts (Lato)

-### Setup

-- Clone the repository to your local machine.
-- Open the index.html file in a web browser to view the website.
+- JavaScript (with Plotly library)

+## Purpose

+The purpose of this project is to create a website that serves as a hub for The Bible Channel community, providing a central location for information, resources, and community engagement.

+## Contributing

+If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
+We welcome contributions from anyone who wants to help improve the website and support the community.

-### License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See LICENSE.md for details.

-### Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.
+## Acknowledgments

+We would like to thank the W3.CSS team for their excellent framework, and the Plotly team for their powerful plotting library.
+We would also like to thank the WhatsApp team for their API and support.

-### Authors
+## Authors

 Guy McKechnie